Teimuraz II of Kakheti: Life

-He was a son of Erekle I and his wife Anna.
+He was a son of Erekle I and his wife, Princess Anna Cholokashvili (d.
+1716).
 Together with his mother, Teimuraz ruled as regent for his absent brother David II (Imam Quli-Khan) from 1709 to 1715.
 In 1732, the Turks killed the next king and Teimuraz’s other brother, Constantine, and took control of his kingdom.
 His successor, Teimuraz, fled to the mountains of Pshavi and fought the occupants from there.
 In July 1735, the resurgent Persian ruler Nader Shah Afshar invaded Kakheti and forced the Turks out of most of eastern Georgia.
-Nader summoned Teimuraz to his headquarters at Erivan and, upon his refusal to convert to Islam, had him detained.
+Nader Shah summoned Teimuraz to his headquarters at Erivan and, upon his refusal to convert to Islam, had him detained.
 Kakheti was placed under the nominal government of Teimuraz's Muslim nephew Ali Mirza.
 In October 1735, Teimuraz escaped to the mountains of Kakheti and fomented unrest against the Persian rule, but he was captured by the close of 1736.

 During these years, part of Georgian nobles staged a powerful rebellion against the Persian regime.
-In 1738, the shah had to release Teimuraz to counter the Georgian opposition, and made him governor of Kakheti, while his son Erekle II campaigned with Nader in India.
+In 1738, the Persian shah had to release Teimuraz to counter the Georgian opposition, and made him governor of Kakheti, while his son Erekle II campaigned with Nader Shah in his invasion of India.
 The uprising now turned into a brutal civil war between pro- and anti-Persian factions.
 Teimuraz, aided by his son Erekle II, was able to crush the rebels led by Givi Amilakhvari.
 As a reward, the shah abolished, in 1742, a heavy tribute laid upon Kakheti, and helped Teimuraz to subdue autonomous duchies of the Aragvi and the Ksani in 1743 and 1744 respectively.
 For his service against the Ottomans and an anti-Persian revolt, in 1744, Teimuraz was confirmed by the shah as king of Kartli, and his son Erekle was given a Kakhetian crown, thus laying the ground for the eventual reunification of these Georgian kingdoms.
 Most importantly, they were recognised as Christian kings for the first time since 1632.
-Both monarchs were crowned at the Cathedral of the Living Pillar (Svetitskhoveli) at Mtskheta on October 1, 1745.
+Both monarchs were crowned at the Cathedral of the Living Pillar (Svetitskhoveli) at Mtskheta on 1 October 1745.

-With their power growing increasingly stronger, Teimuraz and Erekle soon repudiated their allegiance to the Persian suzerain.
-Nader Shah ordered 30,000 Persian troops to move into Georgia and entrusted a Georgian convert (and a former anti-Persian leader) Amilakhvari with the punitive operation.
+As their influence grew, Teimuraz and Erekle quickly withdrew their loyalty to the Persian suzerainty.
+In response, Nader Shah dispatched 30,000 Persian troops to Georgia and appointed a converted Georgian, Amilakhvari, who had previously opposed Persian rule, to lead the punitive campaign.
 The shah was, however, murdered in 1747, and his empire became engulf into complete chaos.
 The rulers of Kartli and Kakheti took advantage of the situation and expelled all Persian garrisons from their kingdoms.
 From 1749 to 1750, they checked several attempts of Persian pretenders to create their powerbase in the eastern Transcaucasia, and made the neighbouring khanates of Yerevan, Ganja, and Nakhichevan their tributaries.
 He fought then against the Dagestani clansmen who frequently raided the Georgian marchlands, but without complete success.